teamLab: Dance! Art Exihibition, Learn & Play! Future Park | teamLab

 Flowers and People, Cannot be Controlled but Live Together – A Whole Year per Hour

 In spring in the Kunisaki Peninsula, there are many cherry blossoms in the mountains and canola blossoms at their base.
-A visit to this region led teamLab to wonder how much of these flowers were planted by people and how much of them were native to the environment.
-It was a place of great serenity and contentment.
-The expansive body of flowers is an ecosystem influenced by human intervention, and the boundary between the work of nature and the work of humans is unclear.
-Rather than nature and humans being in conflict, a healthy ecosystem is one that includes people.
-In the past, people understood that they could not grasp nature in its entirety, and that it is not possible to control nature.
-People lived more closely aligned to the rule of nature, which perhaps created a comfortable natural environment.
-We believe that these valleys hold faint traces of this premodern relationship with nature that once existed, and we hope to explore a form of human intervention based on the premise that nature cannot be controlled.
+A visit to this region led teamLab to wonder how many of these flowers were planted by people and how many of them were native to the environment.
+It was a place overflowing with flowers, a place of great serenity and contentment.
+This nature is an ecosystem influenced by human activity, making us feel that nature and humanity are not in conflict.
+Perhaps a truly comforting nature is one that encompasses human presence as part of the ecosystem.
+Based on the premise that nature cannot be completely controlled, this artwork explores human activity that lives closely aligned to the rules of nature.

 Cold Life